Course outline & essential info

 • Meals, drinks, cost of shared accommodation, flights, insurance, airport transfers

-We estimate that this programme is valid for up to 20 CPD hours.
+We estimate that this programme and pre-reading is valid for up to 20 CPD hours.

 For a course with more medical breadth and no organised skiing or tuition (but plenty of free time to ski) see details of WMT’s bigger Chamonix Expedition Medicine course January 21-25 2019.

 This 2019 Pre-trip dossier is essential reading for up to date info, staffing details, travel advice and much more.

 WMT Mountain Medicine on Skis pre trip dossier 2019 v2

 WMT Mountain Medicine on Skis Administration Form (and please bring a completed paper copy with you – don’t send by email)

 Click here to subscribe to WMT Newsletters, Medical Director’s Bulletins and announcements of new course dates.